galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 means the only or best way to complete these steps but this tutorial is meant to serve of an example of a simple ansible script.

-Append the following to the tasks in the role's *main.yml*:
+Append the following to the tasks in `roles/galaxy-tool-install/tasks/main.yml`:

 ```yaml